 My intention is to have students have a deep understanding of how music is an integral part of history and culture.
 Music is one of the few connecting factors of all cultures throughout time.
 It provides students with a window into the values and lives of societies throughout history and of those with different cultures.
 Through this lens, students will develop into citizens with a global perspective.

 Another goal I have for my students is to have them progress towards musical literacy.
 I use the Gordon methodology of Music Learning Theory, which aims to teach music literacy in a way similar to how humans become literate in language.
-Music Learning Theory easily adapts to students of all ages and can be tailored to meet the needs of any individual, helping all students to progress towards successful audiation and music reading ability.
+I have easily adapted this approach to work with students of all ages and meet the needs of any individual, helping all students to progress towards successful audiation and music reading ability.